Henry Ford, the great automobile industrialist of the early 20th century, once said, “Quality means doing it right when no one is looking.”

-Corry Braak, PCL project superintendent, alongside
+Corry Braak, PCL project

-one of the many anchor bolts installed by him
+many anchor bolts installed by him and

 This quote came to mind when I toured a project under construction by PCL in Orlando, Florida.
 At the request of the client, I cannot divulge the name of the project, but I can say that it includes an amusement ride.
 You will just have to wait for the big announcement of its opening along with thousands of adoring fans.
 In the meantime, let’s call it “Project X.”

 During my visit, Project X was well underway.
 The structure was enclosed and the foundations of the ride piers had been completed.
 As I toured this massive structure, I discovered an amazing accomplishment that had been performed by our PCL project team.
 They had placed all the large anchor bolts that secure the ride structure to the foundations in the exactly right location 1,069 times—that is perfect!
 This is an amazing accomplishment given the bolts had a placement tolerance of only two millimeters in any direction.
 This equals about the thickness of 10 sheets of photocopy paper.
 The bolts are in random groups and clusters all over the building to coincide with the anchor leg supports for the ride.
 There was no grid pattern to reference back to and cross-check before to placing the concrete.

 Once completed, the general public riding on the attraction will never know of this impressive accomplishment as they hurtle and twirl around on the ride.